-Meet Silicon Valley's Super Connector
+Meet Silicon Valley's Super Connector | www.ozy.com

 Other venture firms have tried cloning her network — the ultimate form of flattery.
 But these networks are not truly democratic; after all, you have to be in the inner circle to gain access.
 And then there’s the scope.
 “You can’t rely on direct connections alone,” says Yishi Zuo, founder of DeepBench, an expert-matching startup.
 Anyone can use DeepBench (their fee structure is 30 percent lower than other networks, Zuo says) and their experts span the globe.
 “It’s more efficient to speak with an expert who knows about your topic,” he says.

 As Narcisse developed her networks, founders told her they wanted to be more diverse but didn’t know how.
 “It’s all about the top of the funnel,” she says.
 She tackled this two ways.
-In the micro, by sending founders Boolean strings, a search method that combines keywords with modifiers (example: engineer AND sorority and HBCU) to help them identify underrepresented talent for hire on GitHub and LinkedIn, and encouraging them to “hire for potential.”
+In the micro, by sending founders Boolean strings, a search method that combines keywords with modifiers (example: “engineer” AND “[HBCU name]” AND “python”) to help them identify underrepresented talent for hire on GitHub and LinkedIn, and encouraging them to “hire for potential.”
 In the macro, by publicly broadcasting the gap — only 11 percent of applicants to First Round Angel Track workshops were women; after tweeting about it, the number rose to 50 percent.
 “We call out when we don’t have a diverse group — that’s how we fix it,” she says.

 Her attention to detail has been noticed.
 “Some people are starters or finishers; good at getting something going or executing it, but Whitnie has the ability to do both,” says Brett Berson, a partner at First Round Capital.
 “She makes people feel heard and valued.”

-Note: Correction: A previous version of this story incorrectly stated that Narcisse was class president (she was student body president) and that she lived in 10 homes before age 18 (it was eight homes).